leomancini/origami-studio-material-system/README.md

 ## System Navigation Bar

 *An Android system navigation bar.
-Visual style aligns with Samsung UI*
+Visual style aligns with Samsung UI.*
 <br>
 *Use the Touch button on the component to capture taps on individual buttons.*